elopio/docs/source/includes/_simplifiedAPI.md

 #### **Parameters:**

 * **`p`** (Object) Parameters object.
     * **`p.universe`**  (string) &lt;optional> Contract address of the Universe from which to retrieve orders, as a 20-byte hexadecimal string.
-Either this parameter or the marketID must be specified.
+Either this parameter or the marketId must be specified.
-    * **`p.marketID`**  (string) &lt;optional> Contract address of the Market from which to retrieve Orders, as a 20-byte hexadecimal string.
+    * **`p.marketId`**  (string) &lt;optional> Contract address of the Market from which to retrieve Orders, as a 20-byte hexadecimal string.
 Either this parameter or the Universe must be specified.
     * **`p.outcome`**  (number) &lt;optional> Market Outcome to filter results by.
 Valid values are in the range [0,7].
     * **`p.creator`**  (string) &lt;optional> Ethereum address of the Order creator, as a 20-byte hexadecimal string.
     * **`p.orderState`**  (<a href="#ORDER_STATE">ORDER_STATE</a>) &lt;optional> State of orders by which to filter results.
 Valid values are "ALL", "CANCELLED", "CLOSED", & "OPEN".